 The Regional Collaboration Forum facilitated discussions on harmonizing biotech efforts across borders, focusing on policy alignment and shared regulatory roadmaps among ASEAN and Northeast Asian representatives.
 A key highlight was Japan’s presentation of its top biotech companies, showcasing advancements in mRNA platforms, regenerative medicine, and precision oncology.
 Hiroshi Takeda of JBioConnect emphasized Japan's commitment to regional collaboration, stating, "Our goal is not just to export Japanese innovation but to co-create with partners across Asia.
 The Regional Collaboration Forum dedicated sessions by countries including the United States, Canada, Australia, Belgium, Japan, and India.

 Experts shared groundbreaking advancements in Alzheimer's diagnosis and treatment.
 Makoto Higuchi, Director of Japan's National Institute for Quantum Science and Technology's Advanced Neuroimaging Center, discussed molecular imaging probes for neurodegenerative diseases.
-A recent advancement in the technology of brain positron emission tomography (PET) was presented by Taigo Yamaya, Head of the Imaging Physics Group at QST.
+A recent advancement in the technology of brain positron emission tomography (PET) was presented by Taigo Yamaya, Head of the Imaging Physics Group at Quantum Science and Technology (QST).

 BIO Asia-Taiwan 2025 focused on advancing Alzheimer’s diagnosis and treatment, with a keynote by Deputy Minister of Health and Welfare Lue Jen-Der, who highlighted Taiwan’s vision for a “2025 Dementia Friendly Taiwan 777.”
 This initiative aims for 70% of family caregivers to have support, 70% of dementia patients to receive diagnosis and care, and 70% of the public to adopt a dementia-friendly attitude.
 Lin Shih-Chia, CEO of the Foundation of Medical Professionals Alliance in Taiwan, provided an overview of Alzheimer’s, while Wu Hsi-Wen, Deputy Director of the Long-Term Care Department, shared the national policy vision for dementia care, emphasizing the inclusion of all age groups in the long-term care system.